-Zoo staff estimates that the new filtration system saves seven million gallons of water each year and that water use has deceased by more than 90 percent because the pool water is filtered versus frequently dumped.
+Zoo staff estimates that the new filtration system saves seven million gallons of water each year and that water use has deceased by more than 90 percent because the pool water is filtered instead of being regularly dumped and refilled.

-Diversity in Contracting - The project accomplished a COBID utilization rate of 6 percent; all 6 percent were emerging small businesses.
+Diversity in Contracting -

+The project accomplished a COBID utilization rate of 6 percent; all 6 percent were emerging small businesses.